 Audiences in the US and beyond were disappointed to learn they need an invitation to join from existing members, but Clubhouse has steadily grown its member-base to 10 million active users via the irresistible combination of hype, exclusivity, and a global pandemic.

 Big social players have noticed and are following suit with similar live audio offerings, including Twitter, Facebook, LinkedIn, Telegram, Discord and Slack, as a reaction to shifting consumer habits but also to grow and retain users.
-With this comes seemingly new and exciting opportunities for marketers to reach and engage new audiences.
+With this comes the need to create an audio advertising strategy to convert seemingly new and exciting opportunities for marketers by reaching and engaging with new audiences.

 Why are marketers paying attention to Clubhouse?